niklaushirt/cp4waiops-deployer/doc/FROM_ZERO_TO_HERO.md

 * It clearly can be improved

-**❗This has been tested for the new CP4WAIOPS v3.5.0 release on OpenShift 4.10 on ROKS**
+**❗This has been tested for CP4WAIOPS v3.5.0 release on OpenShift 4.10 on ROKS**